UPDATED 6th July 2020

 - Why would the government voluntarily advertise a fatal flaw in its case when the Judge (who was reserved to hear each and every case) had just indicated the likelihood that he would find in the government’s favour and that fines should be negotiated and paid?

-- If evidence obtained via the internet was indeed inadmissible, why did ALOTCA’s lawyers not pick up on this apparent fundamental flaw in the government’s case?
+- If evidence obtained via the internet was indeed inadmissible, why did ALOTCA’s lawyers not pick up on this apparent fundamental flaw in the government’s case when they first filed the appeals?
 Janet Anscombe’s earlier ALOTCA blog entry of 14th March 2013 actually quotes a case from the Madrid Court where the Judge ruled that there are cases where internet evidence alone is often not sufficient.
-So why did ALOTCA appear to endorse the Judge’s recommendation that all owners should negotiate and pay a fine?
-Why didn’t they publicly reject the Judge’s comments in May 2013 and insist on fighting the cases?
+So why did ALOTCA appear to endorse the Judge’s recommendation on 16th May 2013 that all owners should negotiate and pay a fine?
+Why didn’t they publicly reject the Judge’s comments and insist on fighting the cases in court?

-So why did the government perform such a humiliating U-turn when they were apparently in such a strong position 4 months before?
+So why did the government perform such a humiliating U-turn when it was apparently in such a strong position 4 months before?
 Sources close to the government have suggested that it was desperate to avoid having the cases referred to the European Court, where the sole agency law stood to be publicly thrown out.
 In that instance, property owners in Tenerife would essentially have a well-publicised green light to rent out as they saw fit.
-This would undoubtedly cause the self-catering market to boom.
+This would undoubtedly cause the self-catering market to boom, contrary to the interests of the powerful hotel lobby.

 The few remaining appeal cases based largely on non-internet evidence have since been proceeding to court.
 Whilst there are no published cases available at the time of writing, we understand that each and every such case that has been heard has been kicked out by highly critical Judges and the fines cancelled.

 Meanwhile, the tourism inspectors appear to be keeping a very low profile on tourist complexes.
-To our knowledge, no direct fines for breaching the sole-agency law have been issued on any tourist complex since 2013, despite numerous ‘sole agents’ regularly complaining about rental infractions to the tourist inspectors’ office.
+To our knowledge, no direct fines for breaching the sole-agency law have been issued on any tourist complex since 2013, despite numerous ‘sole agents’ regularly reporting rental infractions to the tourist inspectors’ office.

 Whilst no longer apparently issuing such fines since 2013, the inspectors now appear to be taking a different approach.
 Several owners have received ‘inspection request’ notifications, whereby they are required to attend an appointment at the inspectors’ office in Santa Cruz.
 The notices vaguely state a belief that an offence MIGHT have been committed and requires the owner to attend and produce evidence of how they are renting the property, so that the inspector can decide whether an offence has been committed.

-To our knowledge, none of those ‘inspection requests’ has resulted in a fine against an owner for renting out a property other than via the sole agent.
-They have, however, issued fines for failing to attend or cooperate with the inspection appointments, which is by itself a separate offence.
-Given that it hardly difficult for the inspectors to collect evidence of somebody renting an apartment to tourists, we suspect the above ‘inspection request’ procedure is simply an attempt on the part of the inspectors to spread fear and discourage owners from renting to tourists, rather than actually taking them to court directly.
+To our knowledge, where owners have cooperated with those ‘inspection requests’, none have resulted in a fine against an owner for renting out a property other than via the sole agent.
+The inspectors have, however, issued fines for failing to attend or cooperate with the inspection appointments, which is by itself a separate offence.
+Given that it is hardly difficult for the inspectors to collect evidence of somebody renting an apartment to tourists, we suspect the above ‘inspection request’ procedure is simply an attempt on the part of the inspectors to spread fear and discourage owners from renting to tourists, rather than actually taking the owners to court directly.
 Given the facts stated above, it is highly unlikely the inspectors will open a can of worms and start issuing actual fines again, for the same reason they performed the U-Turn in 2013 (mentioned above).

 So where does this leave the sole agency law?
 Given the continuing applicability of the Bolkestein Directive and the Canarian government’s recent U-Turn in this matter, we consider that the 7/1995 Law in respect of ‘sole agents’ is both illegal and unenforceable.
 As such, until it is repealed or replaced, our interpretation of the law is that owners can essentially rent out their properties as they see fit, provided they comply with all other legal requirements.

 Some of the ‘sole agents’ would appear to have reached the same conclusion.
-No longer supported by the Tourist Inspectors, a minority are resorting to bully-boy tactics to bluff and intimidate non-compliant owners.
+Having now been abandoned by the Tourist Inspectors, a minority are resorting to bully-boy tactics to bluff and intimidate non-compliant owners.
 Such tactics range from interrogating rental tourists upon checking in, putting threatening letters under doors, or even denying tourists and owners in non-compliant apartments access to basic community facilities.
 Needless to say, any such actions are illegal should be vigorously challenged.
 Tenerife Solicitors regularly advise and assist clients with a variety of rental law and community related issues.
 For more information on the firm, click here.